frothkoetter/cdw/README.md

 -----
 ## Lab 1 - Create Database

-Navigate to Data Warehouse, then Virtual Warehouse and open the SQL Authoring tool DAS or HUE.
+Navigate to Data Warehouse, then Virtual Warehouse and open the HUE SQL Authoring tool.

 Create new database for your user to be used, or use one that is already created for you.